 This excellent and helpful PDF from Art Clay World USA provides tips for selecting stones suitable for firing in metal clay and for testing stones.

 Mary Ellin D'Agostino provides a list of natural gemstones that can be fired in place successfully as well as some that should be set after firing.

-You may need to register on the Rio Grande web site to access the archived PMC Guild educational materials that include this article on gemstones by Deric Metzger, G.J.G.
-A.J.P. in the Fall 2004, Volume 7, Number 3 back issue of Studio PMC Magazine.
+This article on gemstones by Deric Metzger, G.J.G.
+A.J.P. is from the Fall 2004, Volume 7, Number 3 back issue of Studio PMC Magazine.
 You'll find a more extensive look at the results of Metzger's gemstone firing tests in metal clay in his book, Natural Gemstones in Metal Clay.
 A Bench Resource Manual.